Converting Paper Documents into Electronic Files

 Benefits and Advantages

-- Recommended Acrobat Image Plus Text format (Acrobat Searchable Image - Exact) retains the scan of original document, i.e. no information is lost during OCR.
-The scanned page is always used for viewing and printing, whilke the OCR'd text is available for text searching and even extraction.
+- Recommended Acrobat Image Plus Text format (Acrobat Searchable Image - Exact) retains the scan of original document, no information is lost during the conversion.
+The scanned page is always used for viewing and printing, while the OCR'd text is available for searching and even basic extraction (with limitations).

 Preparation and Processing Steps

-- Document/file names should be no longer than 61 characters to allow for transfer and archival on CD's and DVD's following all universal file naming rules.
+- Document/file names should be no longer than 61 characters to allow for transfer and archival, and follow universal file naming rules.